olivierch/openBarter/README.md

 openBarter
 ==========

-openBarter is a postgreSQL extension defining a barter market.
+openBarter is a postgreSQL extension defining a barter market of fungible.
 It implements the economic mechanisms of a regular market and allows cyclic exchange between more than two partners (buyer and seller) in a single transaction.
 Even if competition is performed between offers, it does not require any central monetary standard to express prices to be compared.
 It provides a liquidity equivalent to that of a regular market place.

 Content
 -------